6 Pricing Objectives & How to Choose The Best For Growth

 6 pricing objectives your SaaS company should consider

 Pricing objectives come in all shapes and sizes, but most SaaS companies stick to a handful of different objectives, including revenue, adoption or retention, free trial signups, contract length, and competitors’ prices.

 Let’s go through each in more detail, to help you understand which pricing objective is best for your SaaS business.

 1. Maximize profit

-Profit-oriented pricing seeks to maximize the profit margin of each sale.
+Profit-oriented pricing seeks to maximize the profit margin of each sale and the long-term profitability of the business.
 Put simply, it’s about making as much money as possible.

-Most businesses take a twofold approach to maximizing profit: they increase prices to juice their top-line revenue, and they reduce costs to increase their bottom-line profit.
-Both numbers play into each other—increasing pricing might lower the number of sales (without reducing revenue), which lowers per-account costs like support and hosting.
+Most businesses take a twofold approach to profit maximization: they increase prices to juice their top-line revenue, and they reduce costs to increase their bottom-line profit.
+Both numbers play into each other to provide a superior return on investment—increasing pricing might lower the number of sales (without reducing revenue), which lowers per-account costs like support and hosting.